 Gutters – They can get clogged with leaves or debris resulting in water being backed up and stagnant.
 This is an ideal breeding ground because of the water, and protection from potential predators.

-We will proactively target the areas where the mosquitoes thrive; we will eliminate them, and apply a repellent spray to keep them from returning.
-Give us a call today at (806) 632-3571 to hear more about how we can help you take back your lawn for good!
+Here at Ashton Walden Turf Services, we offer mosquito yard treatment services to keep you and your loved ones safe.
+We will proactively target the areas where the mosquitoes thrive; we will eliminate them and apply a repellent spray to keep them from returning.
+Send us a message or give us a call today at (806) 632-3571 to hear more about how we can help you take back your lawn for good!